nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 4. Following that, `FridgeFriend` then self-invokes a method that executes the `Command` object.
 5. In this method, the `Command` object  executes its specified action.
 6. From steps 2 to 5, should there be an error thrown, the `Command` class would construct an `Exception` object.
-7. Lastly, the `Exception` would be thrown back to `FridgeFriend`, which will then use the `Ui` class to display an error message to the user.
+7. The `Exception` would be thrown back to `FridgeFriend`, which will then use the `Ui` class to display an error message to the user.

 Given below is the sequence diagram for the interactions within the main application logic.

 ![MainLogicSequenceDiagram](diagrams/diagram_images/MainLogicSequenceDiagram.png)

-:information_source: Information:

-* The lifeline for `Parser`, `Command`, and `Exception` should end at the destroy marker.
+:information_source: The lifeline for `Ui`, `Parser`, and `Command`, should end at the destroy marker.
 However, due to a limitation of PlantUML, the three lifelines reach the end of the diagram.
-* Due to the lack of a standard to represent try-catch blocks in UML, the `alt` frame in this diagram is used to indicate a try-catch block.
-  Additionally, while the diagram shows the `Exception` object being initialised by `FridgeFriend`, it is actually initialised in the `Parser` or `Command` class and thrown to `FridgeFriend`

 ### Add Command